wongd-hub/obsidian-vault/computer-science/SQL.md

 ### Primary keys

 - In the People table, we had an integer ID column that uniquely identified every person in that table.
 Each ID only appeared once in the table.
+- Note that when you create a *primary key* in SQLite, you also automatically index that column.

 ### Foreign keys